What is evaluation?

 Not everyone defines evaluation in this way because of their diverse professional and educational backgrounds and training and organisational context.
 Be aware that people might define evaluation differently, and consider the implications of the labels and definitions that are used.

-Some organisations refer only to formal evaluations that are contracted out to external evaluators, which leaves out important options for self-evaluation, peer evaluation and community-led evaluation.
+Some organisations refer only to formal evaluations that are contracted out to external evaluators, which leaves out important methods for self-evaluation, peer evaluation and community-led evaluation.